 - Do not stop taking this drug all of a sudden without calling your doctor.
 You may have a greater risk of side effects.
 If you need to stop this drug, you will want to slowly stop it as ordered by your doctor.

 - This drug may cause the results of some pregnancy tests to be wrong.
-Talk with your doctor.
+Talk with the doctor.

 - If you are 65 or older, use this drug with care.
 You could have more side effects.